bitshifter/bitshifter.github.io/_posts/2018-04-29-rust-ray-tracer-in-one-weekend.md

 ---
 layout: post
-title:  "Ray Tracing in a Weekend (in Rust)"
+title:  "Ray Tracing in a Weekend in Rust"
 categories: blog
 ---

 I was inspired to work through [Peter Shirley](https://twitter.com/Peter_shirley)'s [Ray Tracing in a Weekend](https://in1weekend.blogspot.com.au/2016/01/ray-tracing-in-one-weekend.html) mini book (for brevity RTIAW) but I wanted to write it in Rust instead of the C++ that's used in the book.
 I found out about the book via [@aras_p](https://twitter.com/aras_p)'s [blog series](http://aras-p.info/blog/2018/03/28/Daily-Pathtracer-Part-0-Intro/) about a [toy path tracer](https://github.com/aras-p/ToyPathTracer) he's been building.

-My Rust implementation can be found [here](https://github.com/bitshifter/pathtrace-rs/tree/2018-04-29) and the book's C++ version [here](https://github.com/petershirley/raytracinginoneweekend).

 This post will describe how I went about translating a C++ project to Rust, so it's really intended to be an introduction to Rust for C++ programmers.
 I will introduce some of the Rust features I used and how they compare to both the C++ used in RTIAW's code and more "Modern" C++ features that are similar to Rust.
 I probably won't talk about ray tracing much at all so if you are interested in learning about that I recommend reading Peter's book!